-Bernie Sanders: ‘If People Want A Candidate Who Can Bet Donald Trump, I Think You’re Looking At Him’
+Bernie Sanders: ‘If People Want A Candidate Who Can Beat Donald Trump, I Think You’re Looking At Him’

-Democratic presidential candidate Bernie Sanders made the case for his own “electability’ during an appearance on CNN’s State of the Union Sunday, Common Dreams reports.
+Democratic presidential candidate Bernie Sanders made the case for his own “electability” during an appearance on CNN’s State of the Union Sunday, Common Dreams reports.

 Host Brianna Kellar started the discussion by playing a video clip of former Vice President Joe Biden’s wife Jill Biden saying that Americans need to vote for her husband even if they don’t necessarily agree with his policies, because he is the most electable candidate.